tjvantoll/www.tjvantoll.com/source/_posts/2012-11-08-creating-a-polished-vertical-tabs-interaction-with-jquery-ui.markdown

 categories: [jQuery UI, CSS]
 ---

+<div class="warning">I recently published an official extension that uses the technique explained below. <a href="/2014/07/04/a-jquery-ui-vertical-tabs-extension/">Learn more</a>.</div>

 The [jQuery UI tabs widget](http://jqueryui.com/tabs/) provides a clean way to implement a tabular UI.
 Furthermore, the markup used gives you ample hooks to make the tabs visually into what you want them to be.
 The docs provide a [simple demo](http://jqueryui.com/tabs/#vertical) of how you can give the tabs a vertical orientation, but I thought I'd show how you can use what the framework provides to create something a bit more polished.

 <!--more-->